oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 - And also the live lab [AI Vector Search - 7 Easy Steps to Building a RAG Application using LangChain](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3927)

-## Task Bonus: Create an Email PDF from Personal Information
+## Bonus: Create an Email PDF from Personal Information

 #### Run this cell to try it